gevoulga/spring-boot-quickfixj/README.md

 As per typical spring-boot-actuator fashion:
  * The configuration endpoint is available under `/actuator/quickfixj`
  * The health check endpoint is available under `/actuator/health/quickfixj`.

+Also, metrics are exposed on the following namespaces:
+ * reactive:
+   * `quickfixj.flux.connection` -> state of the session connection (1->OK,0->DOWN)
+   * `quickfixj.flux.subscribers` -> number of subscribers on the session
+   * `quickfixj.flux.messages.received` -> number of FIX messages received
+   * `quickfixj.flux.messages.sent` -> number of FIX messages sent
+   * `quickfixj.flux.messages.rejections` -> number of rejections on the session
+ * imperative:
+   * `quickfixj.connection` -> state of the session connection (1->OK,0->DOWN)
+   * `quickfixj.subscribers` -> number of subscribers on the session
+   * `quickfixj.messages.received` -> number of FIX messages received
+   * `quickfixj.messages.sent` -> number of FIX messages sent
+   * `quickfixj.messages.rejections` -> number of rejections on the session
+These can be exported/monitored to any perfromance logging framework (grapfana, prometheus) in typical spring-actuator fashion.

 ## License and Acknowledgement